-System settings let you define certain settings for the Episerver CMS installation, for instance, to activate globalization, change the error handling, and configure version management of content.
+System settings in the admin view under Config > System Configuration let you define certain settings for the Episerver CMS installation, such as to activate globalization, change the error handling, and configure version management of content.

-If the Unlimited versions or Disable deletion of content versions box is checked, this field is ignored.
+This field is ignored if the Unlimited versions or Disable deletion of content versions box is selected.

 If you check this, the value in the Maximum number of versions field is ignored.